 - Angkor Wat: If you want to splurge while on your budget vacation to Cambodia (which is completely okay), get yourself a three-day ticket to Angkor Wat for $72.
 You can get it for a lower price of a minimum of $62 as well, depending on where you buy your tickets.
 Angkor Wat is the largest monument in the world.
 It will get you to soak in the history of the temple ruins.
 Stay at Siem Reap before visiting Angkor Wat as this place has the world’s cheapest hostels.

 - Sihanoukville: If you’re a booze person, then Sihanoukville will entertain you with their cheap alcohol and buzzing nightlife.
 This place is also a great diving spot and has delicious seafood.

 - Accommodation: You can get hostel dorms ranging from $4 per night.
 The guesthouses and private rooms in hostels can cost as low as $5-$10 per night.
 If you want to relax away from the crowd, even luxurious hotels will cost you no more than $25.

 - Meal: The street food costs you $1-$2 per meal.
 Restaurants will cost you $3-$5.
 If you can eat from local vendors, you’ll spend no more than $7 on food.

 - Transportation: Use local city transportation.
-Negotiate your price on tuk-tuk rides, which should cost you no more than $5 depending on the distance.
-Many hostels will arrange you with a tuk-tuk ride too.
-You can also get buses for under $20, which can take you anywhere in the country, literally!
+Negotiate your price on tuk-tuk rides, which should cost you no more than $5, depending on the distance.
+Many hostels will arrange for you a tuk-tuk ride too.
+You can also get buses for under $20, literally taking you anywhere in the country!